 These contacts will provide guidance on the campus process for addressing your particular issue.

 If you believe that your complaint warrants further attention after you have exhausted all the foregoing steps and appeals, you may present your complaint to the WASC Senior College and University Commission (WSCUC) if your complaint is associated with the institution’s compliance with academic program quality and accrediting standards.
 WSCUC is the agency that accredits Azusa Pacific University’s academic program.

 Nothing in this disclosure should be construed to limit any right that you may have to take civil or criminal legal action to resolve your complaints.
-Azusa Pacific University has provided this disclosure in compliance with the requirements of the Higher Education Act of 1965, as amended, as regulated in CFR 34, sections 600.9(b)(3) and 668.43(b).
-If anything in this disclosure is out of date, please notify the Office of the General Counsel at Azusa Pacific University, 901 E. Alosta Ave., Azusa, CA 91702.
+Azusa Pacific University has provided this disclosure in compliance with the requirements of the Higher Education Act of 1965, as amended, as regulated in 34 C.F.R. §§600.9(b)(3) and 668.43(b).
+If anything in this disclosure is out of date, please notify the Office of the General Counsel at Azusa Pacific University, 901 East Alosta Avenue, Azusa, CA 91702.